-- Work with community-based organizations to distribute flyers/information via their channels. - Periodic e-newsletters, e-announcements, etc. - E-mail to targeted distribution lists - Distribute "Take One" flyers to key community organizations - Place notices on board transit vehicles and at transit hubs
+- Work with community-based organizations to distribute flyers/information via their channels. - Send e-mails to targeted distribution lists. - Provide easy-to-use email subscription services allowing members of the public to sign-up for periodic e-newsletters, e-announcements, etc. - Distribute flyers and other printed collateral to key community organizations. - Place notices on board transit vehicles and at transit hubs.